 Choosing the ideal neighbourhood for yourself and your family is daunting.
 With so many factors at play, how will you know if you are choosing correctly?
-One of the best ways to gather information about an area of interest is by talking to prospective neighbours.
+One of the best ways to gather information about an area of interest is by talking to the neighbours.
 Their first-hand experiences will give deeper insight into the neighbourhood and it’s residents, as well as help you decide if the area is the right fit for you and your family.
 Don’t know what questions to ask?
-Keep reading to see my top questions to ask the neighbours before buying a home.
+Keep reading to see my top questions to ask the neighbours before buying.

 How long have you lived here?